How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Main Components:

-- Food-safe HDPE plastic bin with lid (source locally and verify food-grade rating)
+- 27-gallon food-safe HDPE plastic bin with lid (source locally and verify food-grade rating)

 - 2-inch hole saw